franton/Mac-Patcher-and-Upgrader/README.md

 * Will update installed applications.
 * If available, will upgrade the installed OS.
 * Accurate progress bar information such as:
-Installing application Cyberduck (1 of 5)
+Install 23% completed - (Updating 2 of 5)
 macOS upgrade 37% completed.
 Please wait.
 * Default behavior is to NOT restart, but enabling that option on a pkg in Jamf will ensure particular upgrade(s) restarts the mac.
 * Supports both Intel and Apple Silicon macs and all their little foibles.